Vietnam.vn - Nền tảng quảng bá Việt Nam

 Today's meeting is also the first time Mr. Nguyen Minh Hai appeared after being appointed CEO to replace Mr. Nguyen Manh Quan at the end of May.
 In a nearly half-hour speech to shareholders, Mr. Hai frankly shared his plan to operate Bamboo Airways in the coming period.

-Mr. Hai affirmed that with his responsibility, he and the executive board will bring Bamboo Airways to break-even or profit from 2024.
+Mr. Hai affirmed that with his responsibility, he and the executive board will bring Bamboo Airways to break-even or make a profit from 2024.
 This determination was made by him after meeting with the Board of Directors and new investors.

 "To me, this is a decree, not what the Board of Directors hopes for," said the CEO of Bamboo Airways.
 He said he will build a unified and unified apparatus at Bamboo Airways from top to bottom.